yue2388253/inet/tutorials/rip/doc/step1.rst

 another subnet.
 The ping packets will be routed via the routers, which use static routes assigned by :ned:`Ipv4NetworkConfigurator`.

-The configuration in is the following:
+The configuration in ``omnetpp.ini`` is the following:

 .. literalinclude:: ../omnetpp.ini
+   :language: ini
    :start-at: Step1
-   :end-before: ----
+   :end-before: ------
-   :language: ini

 Results
 -------